odoo/runbot/README.md

 mkdir logs
 ```

-Note: `--depth=1 --branch=19.0 ` is optionnal but will help to reduce the disc usage for the odoo repo.
+Note: `--depth=1 --branch=19.0 ` is optional but this approach requires less available disk space.
+The odoo community and odoo enterprises repositories are large, monitor your free disk space regularly when you use them inside Runbot.
+(50+ GiB at minimum)

-Finally, check that you have acess to docker, listing the dockers should work without error (but will be empty).
+Finally, check that you have access to docker, listing the docker containers should work without error (but the list will be empty).

 ```bash
 docker ps
 ```
-If it is not working, ensure you have the docker group and logout if needed.
+If the command returns an error, ensure the unix user is part of the docker group and logout/login again.

+# --- TODO
 ### Install and start runbot

 This part is only consist in configuring and starting the 3 services.